-Around three hundred and fifty (350) women were selected from twenty-one villages out of the fifty-eight in the municipality of Tori-Bossito.
-These different villages are distributed in five (05) out of the six (06) Districts of the municipality.
-These are nine (09) villages in the District of Azohoue-Cada, three (03) in the District of Tori-Bossito, four (04) in the District of Tori-Gare, two (02) in the District of Avamè and three (03) in the District of Tori-Cada.
-Chosen in descending order of vulnerability, these villages are the most vulnerable in terms of malnutrition and critical food and nutritional insecurity (INSAE-RGPH4, 2016 b).
-Taking into account the assets and constraints of the beneficiary villages, 22% of women (i.e. 77 women) benefited from support training on home gardening, 50% (i.e. 175 women) benefited from support training on small livestock farming. and 28% (i.e. 98 women) benefited from support training on the food processing of cassava tubers and the formulation of enriched flour based on cereals, legumes or protein-oilseeds.
-The women beneficiaries were selected for their status as a priority adult target of the NECDP and their involvement in the nutrition mutual established by the project.
+About three hundred and fifty (350) women were selected from twenty-one villages out of the fifty-eight in the municipality of Tori-Bossito.
+These different villages are distributed in five (5) out of the six (6) Districts of the municipality.
+Nine (9) villages in the District of Azohoue-Cada, three (3) in the District of Tori-Bossito, four (4) in the District of Tori-Gare, two (2) in the District of Avamè and three (3) in the District of Tori-Cada were chosen in the descending order of vulnerability.
+These villages are the most vulnerable in terms of malnutrition and critical food and nutritional insecurity (INSAE-RGPH4, 2016 b).
+Taking into account the assets and constraints of the beneficiary villages, 22% of women (i.e. 77 women) benefited from support training on home garden, 50% (i.e. 175 women) benefited from support training on small livestock farming and 28% (i.e. 98 women) benefited from support training on the food processing of cassava tubers and the formulation of enriched flour based on cereals, legumes or protein-oilseeds.
+The women beneficiaries was selected for their status as a priority adult target of the NECDP and their involvement in the nutrition mutual established by the project.
 They are mothers of children under five years old, breastfeeding women (children under 2 years old) and/or pregnant women.

-Table I presents the support received by women trained and equipped to promote food diversification.
+Table 1 presents the support received by women trained and equipped to promote food diversification.